arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 data (:<|>) a b = (:<|>) a b
 ```

-In fact, if we were to write these data types with letters instead of symbols,
+In fact, if these data types were writen with letters instead of symbols,
-it would look something like this:
+they would look something like this:

 ```haskell
 data Foo path a